HugoSvy/AssistantIA-Speech-to-Speech/README.md

 ## Branch

-We didn't know how to use git very well, so the clean version is in the "clean" branch.
+We didn't know how to use git very well, so the clean version is in the "**clean**" branch.

 ## Tree